OpenGVLab/Hulk/README.md

 ## Evaluation
 A pretrained Hulk will be soon available at [🤗  Hugging Face Models](https://huggingface.co/OpenGVLab/Hulk/tree/main).
-Download it, put it under the folder `experiments/release/checkpoints/`, then use the following command to evaluate the model on the test set.
+Download it, put it under the folder `experiments/release/checkpoints/Hulk_vit-B` (first `mkdir -p experiments/release/checkpoints/Hulk_vit-B`), then use the following command to evaluate the model on the test set.
 ```bash
 cd experiments/release
 sh batch_eval.sh 1 Hulk_vit-B